-For example, an mid 50s adult can start learning the saxophone.
-Not only will learning the saxophone allows him to train and uses his brains reading music scores and learning how to play each note, when he learns basic recreational saxophone, he can play on his own to entertain himself daily!
+For example, a mid-50s adult can start learning the saxophone.
+Not only will learning the saxophone allows him to train and uses his brains reading music scores and learning how to play each note when he learns basic recreational saxophone, but he can also play on his own to entertain himself daily!
 And best of all, he can play saxophone to entertain his family and friends.

 Able to know and socialize with other elderly and older adults

-One of the best thing to learn is to use the computer for basic internet usage.
-When they know how to use computer, they can use this skills to know more people of similiar hobbies, interests and likes over the internet in forums, groups or discussion boards.
+One of the best things to learn is to use the computer for basic internet usage.
+When they know how to use a computer, they can use these skills to know more people of similar hobbies, interests, and likes over the internet in forums, groups or discussion boards.
 There are many agencies that help elderly citizens learn computer skills.

 Able to mix with younger adults

-The age and generational gap between elderly and younger folks is real.
-Sometimes teenagers and young adults may have perception that older adults are not friendly or boring.
+The age and generational gap between elderly and younger folks are real.
+Sometimes teenagers and young adults may have a perception that older adults are not friendly or boring.
 Learning new things can reach out to younger adults that are in the same interests and skills.

 Longer lifespan, more time to enjoy

-Lastly, medical advances and better nutrient means elderlys are living longer and more fit lives.
-A longer lifespan means every one of us have more time to enjoy society, nature and what technology able to offer us.
+Lastly, medical advances and better nutrient means the elderly are living longer and more fit lives.
+A longer lifespan means every one of us to have more time to enjoy society, nature and what technology able to offer us.
 Why not take this lifespan and learn new skills and new knowledge to enjoy more of what life has to offer?
-Every new skill learnt is a bridge to somwhere.
-Every new hobby learnt is a door to a whole new world.
+Every new skill learned is a bridge to somewhere.
+Every new hobby learned is a door to a whole new world.